magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ## Build a deployment from Vamp artifacts
 Deployments to be initiated by Vamp are described in blueprints using the Vamp DSL (Domain Specific Language).
 A Vamp blueprint combines breed and scale artifacts to make scalable services, then groups these services into clusters for traffic distribution.
-A blueprint can reference individually stored artifacts, or they can be described inline.
+A blueprint can reference individually stored artifacts, or everything can be described inline in the blueprint.
 We are going to create individual breed and scale artifacts, then reference these from our blueprint.

 ### Create breeds
 Services to be deployed by Vamp must first be described in a breed.
 Breeds define the deployable to run and the internal gateway(s) to create for a single service.
 Settings can be specified in a breed and passed to the service at runtime, this is done using environment variables.